-Tensions rise as U.S. death toll from coronavirus reaches 7
+Tensions rise as U.S. death toll from coronavirus reaches 9

-(AP/CNN) — The death toll from the coronavirus in the U.S. has climbed to seven, with tensions rising over how to contain the outbreak.
+(AP/CNN) — Officials in the state of Washington reported the number of deaths due to coronavirus had risen to nine, with tensions rising over how to contain the outbreak.

 A pair of workers at Seattle-Tacoma International Airport wear masks Tuesday, March 3, 2020, in SeaTac, Wash.
 Six of the 18 Western Washington residents with the coronavirus have died as health officials rush to test more suspected cases and communities brace for spread of the disease.
 All confirmed cases of the virus in Washington are in Snohomish and King counties.
 (AP Photo/Elaine Thompson)

 Lawmakers on Capitol Hill are expressing doubts about the government’s ability to ramp up testing fast enough to deal with the crisis.
+They were finalizing a $7.5 billion emergency bill to fund the government’s response in a burst of bipartisan cooperation.

 Meanwhile, the Federal Reserve has announced the biggest interest-rate cut in over a decade to try to fend off damage to the economy.

 Health officials are trying to ease shortages of face masks by giving the OK to medical workers to use industrial-grade ones.